[Opinion] Council must act on core of EU migration package

 Secondly, we want to protect victims of trafficking, specifically minors, and assist with the identification and protection of missing children.
 Today, we do not record fingerprints of six-year olds, which makes it impossible to identify or locate minors when they go missing.

-Another reason we need to update our current system is the fight against irregular border crossings in se, as well as to identify secondary movements of resettled third-country nationals.
+Another reason we need to update our current system is the fight against irregular border crossings, as well as to identify secondary movements of resettled third-country nationals.
 The update of Eurodac will tackle these issues if we do it the right way, with the necessary safeguards.

 Screening is equally important.
 It is essential to know exactly who enters the EU and when.
 Not only to enhance security in Europe, but also to provide migrants with the necessary support.